 I can also tell you that we (that includes my whole family) don’t clean up every last crumb ourselves.
-Treats get taken in to work, given to friends and neighbors, or made when we know we’re having company to share them with.
-Quite a bit of it gets frozen, too, which makes for a quick and easy homemade bite when unexpected guests drop by.
+Treats get taken in to work and given to friends and neighbors.
+Or, we make them when we know we’re having company to share them with.
+Quite a bit of it gets frozen, too, which makes for a quick homemade bite when unexpected guests drop by.
 It gives me joy to share what I’ve made in the kitchen.

 And I would be completely holding back if I didn’t say my body needs to keep moving to keep the pounds off.
-Both my body and my mind benefit from a good brisk walk/run in the fresh air, a game of catch with Blake and the girls, or a bike ride to the park.
+Both my body and my mind benefit from a good walk/run in the fresh air, or a bike ride to the park.
 When my jeans are pinching my waistline and my brain isn’t connecting the dots as quickly as it should, I know it’s time to get a move on!

 Over the past year, I have been stepping out of my neat little box of familiar grains, experimenting with – and falling in love with – ones I couldn’t even pronounce a year ago.
 Right now my breakfast of choice is a warm bowl of nutty chewy steel-cut oats, sprinkled with cinnamon, a spoon of brown sugar, and a small handful of dried fruits and chopped nuts.
 It’s delicious and so very satisfying.
 Just like this three-grain salad I’ve fallen for.

-The recipe calls for pearl barley, wheat berries, and long-grain brown rice, and was adapted from a cookbook I nabbed last fall from my grandma’s freebie pile.
-That is, a room full of extremely random stuff Grandma Renelt has purged (I couldn’t believe my eyes when they caught sight of her mom’s little woven sewing box…the one I remember playing with, winding it’s tinkly music box, at Great Grandma Voss’ house when I was a kid…I’m so happy it’s now mine!), as she’s preparing to downsize and move into a smaller, more manageable home this spring.
+The recipe calls for pearl barley, wheat berries, and long-grain brown rice, and comes from a cookbook I nabbed last fall from my grandma’s freebie pile.
+That is, a room full of extremely random stuff Grandma Renelt has purged.
+(I couldn’t believe my eyes when they caught sight of her mom’s little woven sewing box…the one I remember playing with, winding it’s tinkly music box, at Great Grandma Voss’ house when I was a kid…I’m so happy it’s now mine!)
+She’s preparing to downsize and move into a smaller, more manageable home this spring.

 The salad is full of texture and flavor with its three grains and variety of fruits and vegetables.
 And the vinegar based dressing is especially good, with grated onion sweetened up by honey.
-I had no problem convincing Blake to try it, as he’s always liked barley and any variety of rice.
+I had no problem convincing Blake to try it, as he likes barley and any variety of rice.
 This salad received a very hearty thumbs-up all around.
 I hope you like it, too.

 Please share with me…